-In accordance with the Guidelines issued by the Danish FSA (Guideline no. 10055 of 15 December 2023), Ekspres Bank has adopted the required 8+ methodology for assessing the capital adequacy.
-The 8+ methodology assumes that all normal risks are covered by the Pillar 1 requirement of 8%.
-In addition banks are required to assess to what extent they have additional risks and the necessity of an additional capital requirement (Pillar 2).
-The Danish FSA has issued guidance on the calculation methods to be applied when quantifying the Pillar 2 risks.
-The 8+ methodology is applied and reported for Ekspres Bank.
+In accordance with the Guidelines issued by the Danish FSA (Guideline no. 10055 of 15 December 2023), Ekspres Bank has adopted the 8+ methodology for assessing the bank's capital adequacy.
+The 8+ methodology assumes that all normal risks are covered by the Pillar 1 requirement of 8%, and that banks in addition, are required to assess to what extent they have additional risks, and whether these

-The banks own funds as of 31 December 2023 were 3.592 mDKK, which means Ekspres Bank was adequately capitalised.
+As of 31 December 2024 the bank's own funds were 3.093 mDKK which implies that the bank was adequately capitalised.